Dash-OS/redux-saga-process/README.md

 export default root
 ```

-> Each process uses the [spawn](https://redux-saga.github.io/redux-saga/docs/api/index.html#spawncontext-fn-args)
+> Interally, each Process uses the [spawn](https://redux-saga.github.io/redux-saga/docs/api/index.html#spawncontext-fn-args)
 > method to create an independent frame of execution that should not be affected by your other
-> sagas and/or processes.
-You may optionally call the runProcesses function like you would any other redux-saga.
+> sagas, processes, and/or the rest of your application.

 # Building your Processes

-So now that we have seen how to implement the RSP Pattern during startup, lets take a look
-at what they can actually do for us.
-Our goal was to build an extensible & modular lifecycle
+So now lets look at what a Process actually looks like, and what it can do for us.
+As
-for our various side-effect logic that we were already doing with redux-saga.

-As shown above we start by building an ES6 class which extends ```Process```:
+shown above we start by building an ES6 class which extends ```Process```:

 ```javascript
 import Process from 'redux-saga-process' class MyProcess extends Process { /* ... */ }
 ```

 ***

 ## Process Properties

 Our classes can be configured using [static properties](http://exploringjs.com/es6/ch_classes.html).
-In our example
+In our examples
 we are using the babel [transform-class-properties](https://babeljs.io/docs/plugins/transform-class-properties/) plugin.

 > ***Note:*** All of the properties are completely optional.